 (c) Any name change, transfer, assignment, or novation is subject to the conditions and approval required by Regulation 19-445.2180, which does not restrict transfers by operation of law.

 6.2.7 Compliance with Laws.
-During the term of the contract, Contractor will comply with all applicable provisions of laws, codes, ordinances, rules, regulations, and tariffs.
+During the term of the contract, Contractor will comply with all provisions of laws, codes, ordinances, rules, regulations, and tariffs applicable to Contractor in the performance of it Services.

 6.3 PAYMENTS TO CONTRACTOR